Tackling Polarization and Disinformation in Pursuit of SDG16+

-Amid the economic, climate and health crises, as well as rapidly evolving socio-economic contexts, and escalating conflicts, societies are seemingly facing a new major threat: fragmentation.
+Amid the economic, climate, and health crises, as well as rapidly evolving socio-economic contexts and escalating conflicts, societies are seemingly facing a new major threat: fragmentation.
 Polarization has increased in almost every region since 2005, and the Edelman Barometer reveals a widespread belief across 28 countries that the social fabric holding countries together has grown too weak to serve as a foundation for unity and common purpose.
-Confidence in our ability to collectively address climate change, resolve conflicts, and achieve sustainable development for all is eroded when it seems virtually impossible to build consensus, even on the most fundamental aspects of decision-making.
+The latest Human Development Report identified that polarization creates a “new paradigm of uncertainty.”
+Confidence in our ability to collectively address climate change, resolve conflicts, and achieve sustainable development for all is eroded when building consensus, even on the most fundamental aspects of decision-making seems virtually impossible.
 Making matters worse is the widespread distrust towards societal leaders in government, media, business, and non-governmental organizations.

 Objectives

-• To address vulnerabilities: Understand what makes societies, communities, and individuals susceptible to divisive and polarizing narratives.
+• Address vulnerabilities: Understand what makes societies, communities, and individuals susceptible to divisive and polarizing narratives.
 This includes the connections between societal inequalities and power imbalances, growing distrust, and the lack of independent and diverse media and information ecosystems.

-• To promote solutions: Develop diverse approaches and a comprehensive framework that feed into effective and inclusive governance principles, drawing lessons from different fields (tech- policy, peace-building, social dialogue tools, media), cultures, and contexts.
+• Promote solutions: Develop diverse approaches and a comprehensive framework that feed into effective and inclusive governance principles, drawing lessons from different fields (tech-policy, peace-building, social dialogue tools, media), cultures, and contexts.

-• To foster dialogue and collaboration: Bring together relevant actors across contexts and disciplines to discuss what it would take to craft a resilient global strategy that propels us toward achieving SDG16+.
+• Foster dialogue and collaboration: Bring together relevant actors across contexts and disciplines to discuss what it would take to craft a resilient global strategy that propels us towards achieving SDG16+.

-• Ambassador Martin Kimani, PhD, Executive Director, New York University’s Center on International Cooperation
+• H.E.
+Ambassador Martin Kimani, PhD, Executive Director, New York University’s Center on International Cooperation (moderator)

 • H.E.
-Ms. Kenyeh Barla, Minister of Planning and Economic Development, Sierra Leone [TBC]
+Ms. Kenyeh Barlay, Minister of Planning and Economic Development, Sierra Leone

 • H.E.
 Mr. Petr Hladík, Minister of Environment, Czechia